 • You’re going to need to drink more liquids while breastfeeding.
 Drink an extra five cups (1183 mL) to eight cups (1893 mL) of noncaffeinated liquids each day.
 A good rule to follow is to have a glass of water, milk or juice each time you nurse.

 • An occasional glass of wine or a cocktail is okay and may help you relax.
-Remember, the alcohol can collect in your breast milk and pass to the baby, so don't overdo it.
+Remember, the alcohol can collect in your breast milk and pass to your baby, so don't overdo it.
 Waiting at least two hours after having a drink before breastfeeding can help minimize the amount of alcohol in your breast milk.

 • As you reduce or eliminate breastfeeding or pumping, you won’t need as many calories.
 Consider nixing your afternoon snack or decrease the size of your meals.